abbiewade/abbiewade.github.io/smartalarmclock.md

 #define piezo      A3
 ```

-**Exercise 14:** Move all your wires from your Arduino to the AlaMode board and run your code.
+**Exercise 14:** Move all the wires from your Arduino pins to the pins on the AlaMode board and run your code.
 Ensure that you have left pin 0 and 1 free for future use, and that your pins match to the allocated pins above.

 ### Smart alarms
 The _smart_ feature we are going to add into our clock is to modify our alarms from exercise 11 to automatically enable based on the first event entered into our calendars from today.
 The idea is that as a user of an alarm clock, we will never have to set an alarm before we go to bed again.
 Instead, our clock will look at what we have the next day, and automatically set the alarm for us.
 We are going to use Google Calendar for this tutorial because it is easily accessible and has a well supported API already in place.